shengyanli1982/kairos/README.md

 -   `Delete`: Delete the task from the `Scheduler` by the task `id`.
 -   `Count`: Retrieve the number of tasks in the `Scheduler`.

-> [!NOTE]
-> If you don't provide a name for a task, it will be automatically named using the task's `id`.

 ## 3. Task

 The `Task` is a crucial concept in `Kairos`.
 It allows for the execution of specific tasks at designated times.
 The `Task` object provides the following methods: